etiennestuder/gradle-plugindev-plugin/README.md

 ### projectIssuesUrl

-The location where the project's issues are managed.
+The location of the project's issue management.

 If not set explicitly and the `projectUrl` points to 'https://github.com/...', the project's GitHub issue management url will be set.

 ### projectVcsUrl

-The location where the project's issues are managed.
+The location of the project's version control.

-If not set explicitly and the `projectUrl` points to 'https://github.com/...', the project's GitHub vcs will be set.
+If not set explicitly and the `projectUrl` points to 'https://github.com/...', the project's GitHub vcs url will be set.

 ### projectInceptionYear